lubeda/EspHoMaTriXv2/README.md

 #### Icons and Animations

-Download and install all needed icons (.jpg/.png) and animations (.GIF) under the `ehmtx:` key.
+Download and install all needed icons (.jpg/.png) and animations (.GIF) under the `ehmtxv2:` key.
 All icons have to be 8x8 or 8x32 pixels in size.
 If necessary, scale them with gimp, check "as animation" for GIFs.

 You can also specify a URL to directly download the image file.
 The URLs will only be downloaded once at compile time, so there is no additional traffic on the hosting website.